joergschultzelutter/mpad/README.md

 ## Handling of incoming duplicate APRS message requests

-Due to its technical nature, the APRS network might receive the same APRS message more than once during a short time frame.
-MPAD tries to detect these duplicate messages by applying a decaying cache mechanism to all messages that it would normally process:
+Due to its technical nature, the APRS network might receive the same __incoming__ APRS message more than once during a short time frame - these can be duplicate or delayed messages.
+Wherever possible, MPAD tries to detect these duplicate messages by applying a decaying cache mechanism to all messages:

-- For each incoming message that is deemed as valid MPAD message, the program will create a key value, consisting of the user's call sign, the APRS message number (or ```None``` if the  message was sent without an APRS message number) and the md5-ed content of the message text.
+- For each incoming message that is deemed as valid ready-to-be-processed MPAD message, the program will create a cache key value, consisting of the user's call sign, the APRS message number (or ```None``` if the  message was sent without an APRS message number) and the md5-ed content of the incoming message text.
-- Prior to processing the request, MPAD checks if this particular key is present in its decaying cache.
-Every element in that cache has a life span of 5 mins.
+- Prior to processing the request, MPAD checks if this particular key is already present in its decaying cache.
+Every cache element has a life span of 5 mins.
 - If that key is present in the cache, MPAD assumes that the __current__ request is a duplicate one.
 As a result, the program will neither send a message acknowledgment (whereas applicable) nor will it process the current message request.
-- If the entry for that key cannot be found in the cache, MPAD will process the request and then add the key to the decaying cache.
+- If the entry for that key cannot be found in the cache, MPAD will process the request.
+Regardless of its status, the key element will be added to the decaying cache.
+This means that even messages which failed MPAD processing will still be detected as a duplicate.

 For the end user, sending an identical message to MPAD within 5 mins from the same call sign will cause the following results:

 - Identical APRS messages requests with __different__ APRS message IDs __can be processed__ within these 5 mins __unless__ the message is already present in the cache (these would be dupes from APRS-IS but not from the user's radio)
 - Identical APRS message requests __without__ an APRS message ID __will be ignored__.
 Based on its unique message key (md5'ed message, call sign, message ID (in this case: ```None```)), the entry is detected as 'already processed' in the decaying database.
 Therefore, MPAD will ignore this message.

-Once the entry within the decaying cache has expired, MPAD will again accept that message and process it for you.
+Once the key entry in the decaying cache has expired, sending the same message to MPAD will no longer cause a duplicate detection for this single message and MPAD will process it for you.

+A decaying cashe for __outgoing__ messages to the user is currently not implemented but can be added, if necessary.

 ## Known issues